 The closest festival to the capital is in Nikko in Tochigi Prefecture.
 Called the Yunishigawa Onsen Kamakura Festival it’s about two and a half hours from Tokyo.
 Good for a day trip, I know, but why not stay overnight and soak in the town’s numerous onsen (hot springs) between festivities?

-Akita’s Kamihinoki-nai Paper Balloon Festival sees over 100 balloons sent into the atmosphere on February 10th every year.
-These balloons aren’t your average birthday balloons: they can get as tall as eight meters and are painted with beautiful designs of geisha and samurai straight from Edo-era ukiyo-e prints, or adorned with hand-written wishes for the year to come.
+Akita’s Kamihinokinai Paper Balloon Festival sees over 100 balloons sent into the atmosphere on February 10 every year.
+These balloons aren’t your average birthday balloons; they can get as tall as eight meters and are painted with beautiful designs of geisha and samurai straight from Edo-era ukiyo-e prints, or adorned with hand-written wishes for the year to come.

 I’ve been meaning to pay the Fukushima area a visit, what’s the dealio there?

-The Ouchijuku Snow Festival is held in an ancient village with the same name.
-The beautiful thatched roofs of the traditional cottages transport you back in time and are designated as an “Important Preservation District for Groups of Historic Buildings.”
+The Ouchijuku Snow Festival is held in an ancient village with the same name during the second week of February.
+The streets are lined with beautifully crafted lanterns, fully illuminating the thatched roofs of the traditional Edo-period cottages designated as an “Important Preservation District for Groups of Historic Buildings.”
 The second weekend of February is also the best time to pick strawberries in the region.

 So candles and old houses aren’t your thing, but the Urabandai Snow Festival (held on the third weekend of February) has a little something for everyone.
 At 5:30 p.m. on the first day of the festival, 3000 candles are lit up and placed on a frozen lotus pond.
 Visitors are encouraged to contribute by leaving their own candles.
 There’s also snow treasure hunts, craft workshops and some of the most deeeelicious ice cream.